About Barbara Bennett

 As a professional member of the Association of Educational Therapists, I founded the national organization’s Seattle Study Group to provide professional training for educators in the greater Seattle area.

-A longtime member of both the International Dyslexia Association and CHADD (Children and Adults with Attention-Deficit/Hyperactivity Disorder), I served on both their Washington State boards.
+A longtime member of the International Dyslexia Association, I served on the Washington State board.